mrjln/evaluationtool/README.md

 # README

-#Evaluation Tool for Teachers to evaluate students
+##Evaluation Tool for Teachers to evaluate students
 This tool enables teacher to provide an evaluation for students every day: red, yellow or green.
 Teacher can leave a comment on every evaluation.

+Algorithm:
 In addition this tool uses an algorithm that selects a student semi-randomly, to ask them a question:

 red students: 50% chance of getting selected